Superwares/MinecraftServerEngine/Readme.md

 ### Planned
 * Compress Packets
 * To reduce garbage as much as possible
-* Unit testing for Containers
+* Unit testing for Containers.
+(NumberList)
 * NumberList allocation $ deallocation.
+* Make chunk section with indirect or direct palette.

 ### Done